 My bet: $50 on Krause via decision (+175)

 Potential payout: $87.50 profit

 Irene Aldana via Knockout (+275)

 Irene Aldana had a lot of hype coming into the UFC because she was a knockout machine in Invicta.
 Although she has struggled to find that form in the Octagon, this is a matchup that smells like a (T)KO victory.
 Bernardo is a complete novice on the feet and, although she is better on the ground, Aldana can frustrate her takedown attempts and score the knockout.
-I like the +275 moneyline on 888Sport.
+I like the +275 moneyline.

 My bet: $50 on Aldana to finish fight (+275)